certainty/braces/README.md

 * No proper macro expander yet.
 (There is an expansion phase which expands using rust code but that's very limited for now)
 * No support for internal defines (we might get away by adding an expansion to letrec*)
 * I'm not sure the location tracking works all the time

+### Questions
+* let/let*/letrec currently expand to the corresponding lambda expressions.
+Should it not do that and instead I handle those as special cases in the VM.
+Would that yield benefits other than being easier to trace and potentially better error reporting?